bjackman/bjackman.github.io/README.md

   - [x] Fix links between posts
   - [x] Make pictures work
 - [x] Try to make old links work. (`permalinks` section of config?)
+- [x] Fix the copyright thingy
+- [x] Improve the "up" link for non-nerds
+- [ ] Deploy that thang
 - [ ] Add a favicon or something?
-- [ ] Fix the copyright thingy
-- [ ] Improve the "up" link for non-nerds
 - [ ] Use a more gentle color theme?
-- [ ] Deploy that thang